stefangabos/zebrajs/Readme.md

 Keep in mind that this library is currently in its infancy so adjust your expectations accordingly.

 ## Installing

-Download the full library from GitHub or go on and get your customized version.
+Download the [full library](https://github.com/stefangabos/zebrajs/archive/master.zip) from GitHub (and use either `dist/zebra.min.js` or `/dist/zebra.src.js`), or go on and [get your customized version](https://stefangabos.github.io/zebrajs/download/).

 ## Contributing